Waboodoo/HTTP-Shortcuts/docs/scripting.md

 You can use the `sendTCPPacket` function to send a TCP packet to another device on your network.
 This can be useful when interacting with devices that have a telnet interface.

-Pass the packet data as the first parameter (either as a string, `Uint8Array` or array of numbers denoting bytes), the target host's name or IP address as the second parameter and its TCP port as the third parameter.
+Pass the packet data as the first argument (either as a string, `Uint8Array` or array of numbers denoting bytes), the target host's name or IP address as the second argument and its TCP port as the third argument.

 ```js
 sendTCPPacket('hello', '192.168.1.42', 1337);